Here’s my healthy homemade version of Starbuck’s famous Mocha Frappuccino!

 - 2 cups ice

-- Add to a blender the expresso powder, almond butter, cacao powder, honey, followed by the water and ice.
+- Add to a blender the espresso powder, almond butter, cacao powder, honey, followed by the water and ice.

 - Blend for a few seconds until the ice is crushed and everything is combined.

-- If desired, top with coconut whipped cream and sprinkle with dark chocolate, then drizzle with melted dark chocolate and homemade caramel sauce.
+- If desired, top your coffee with coconut whipped cream, melted dark chocolate, homemade caramel sauce and some cacao nibs.

 Yields: 2 servings